-Helping your child make smart subject choices: a guide for South African parents
+Helping your child make smart subject choices: A guide for South African parents

 One of the most significant academic decisions your child will make in their school career is which subjects to select.
 For many South African families, it can feel like a daunting task filled with pressure, uncertainty, and long-term consequences.
 But with the right support, tools, and guidance, parents can help their children make well-informed decisions that set them up for future success, both academically and professionally.